We stock genuine Caroma and Fowler spare parts and ship Australia-wide — order for fast despatch from our Mascot warehouse.

 Another way to identify your Caroma or Fowler toilet is by comparing its style to the models listed on the Caroma website.
 However, this method can be tricky due to subtle design differences across ranges.

-If you’re unsure, the easiest solution is to send clear photos of your toilet (including the cistern, bowl, and any model markings) to sales@sydneybathroomware.com.au—our team will assist you in identifying it quickly and accurately.
+If you’re unsure, the easiest solution is to send clear photos of your toilet (including the cistern, bowl, and any model markings) to sales@sydneybathroomware.com.au—our team will assist you in identifying those hard to find products quickly

 🔧 Important Tip: